vizicist/palette/docs/using_resolume.md

 - Make sure the Sensel Morph is plugged in.

-- Start the Palette software by invoking
+- Start the Palette software by invoking the
-"Start Palette" in the Palette folder of the Windows Start menu.
+<b>Start Palette</b> app, found in the Palette folder of the Windows Start menu.

+- You can also start Palette by opening a cmd window and executing <b>palettestart</b>.

-Alternatively, you can open a cmd window and execute "palettestart".
-You should see a window pop up with a GUI for selecting Palette presets.
+- After starting Palette, you should see a window pop up with a GUI for selecting Palette presets.
 If you don't see the GUI, it may be hiding behind other windows.

 - You should now be able to finger paint on the Morph and see something visual in the Resolume output.